baranylcn/RuleBasedCustomerSegmentation_with_GezinomiDataset/README.md

 ![image](https://user-images.githubusercontent.com/98966968/226110217-b3fecb6a-54e4-4ef7-918f-9a1b870faf1c.png)

-Outliers found, reviewed and were replaced by the average of the "All Inclusive" attribute.
+Outliers found, reviewed and were replaced by the average of the "All Included" attribute.
 There are no outliers anymore.

 ![image](https://user-images.githubusercontent.com/98966968/226113264-93317f7f-1860-484f-ad64-c8fb901b9ed8.png)

-### Creating a column for level based segmenetation
+### Creating a Column For Level Based Segmenetation
 ![image](https://user-images.githubusercontent.com/98966968/226113661-8d3bdafc-bd3b-4288-a9e5-60ca9ec62cc5.png)

-### Creating a function
+### Creating a Function

 Example :